alexkinsella/academic-kickstart/content/home/welcome.md

  css_class = ""
 +++

+I am a postdoctoral investigator in the [Mahadevan group](https://mahadevan.whoi.edu/) at Woods Hole Oceanographic Institution.
+My work is motivated by the question of how ocean circulation and turbulence affect Earth's climate -- a big question that leads to broad interests.
+My current research centers on intraseasonal oscillations of the Indian monsoon over the Bay of Bengal.

-I am a PhD candidate in physics at UC Santa Barbara focusing on physical oceanography and string theory.
-My PhD thesis on M-theory/heterotic duality is advised by [Professor David Morrison](http://web.physics.ucsb.edu/~drm/), and I am a member of the [Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics](https://sites.duke.edu/scshgap/).
+My PhD work was in string theory.
+My thesis on M-theory/heterotic duality was advised by [Professor David Morrison](http://web.physics.ucsb.edu/~drm/), and I was a member of the [Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics](https://sites.duke.edu/scshgap/).
 I was previously a [National Science Foundation Graduate Research Fellow](https://www.nsfgrfp.org/), and before that I completed my BSc in physics and mathematics at Stanford University.
-In July 2021, I will start as a postdoctoral investigator working with [Amala Mahadevan](https://mahadevan.whoi.edu/) at Woods Hole Oceanographic Institution.

-My work in oceanography is motivated by the question of how ocean circulation and turbulence affect Earth's climate.
-I'm interested in the ways that geophysical fluid dynamics in the ocean and atmosphere determine distributions of heat and carbon via transport phenomena and biogeochemistry.

 For more information on my current and past research, head to my [research page](/research).
 For a copy of my CV, [click here](files/kinsella_CV.pdf).